ncatlab/nlab-content/pages/5/2/5/8/8525/content.md

 ### Finite groups

-The concept of index is meaningful especially for finite groups, i.e. groups internal to $FinSet$.
-See, for example, its role in the classification of finite simple groups.
+The concept of index is meaningful especially for finite groups, i.e. groups internal to [[FinSet]].
+See, for example, its role in the [[classification of finite simple groups]].

 Multiplicativity of the index has the following corollary, which is known as **Lagrange's theorem**: If $G$ is a [[finite group]], then the index of any subgroup is the quotient